What is Equity Ratio?

 Equity Ratio Formula

-Formula of Equity Ratio= Total Shareholder’s Equity * 100 / Total Assets
+The formula of Equity Ratio = Total Shareholder’s Equity * 100 / Total Assets

 To derive the equity ratio, we need to divide the total equity by the Total Assets of the firm.